MmmarRTha/ashify_app/README.md

 - 🎨 **Tailwind CSS**: Styling and responsive design

 ## 📚 Development Journey

-This project is being built by following the chapters of the "Real-Time Web Applications with the Ash Framework" book.

 Checklist of the progress based on the book's chapters: